-Our method begins by using large pre-trained visual foundation models (\eg, GPT-4 ~~\cite{achiam2023gpt}) to identify material types and initialize material parameters based on visual and text-based queries, ensuring that initial simulations are grounded in accurate material properties.
-Meanwhile, depending on the input type (\ie, multi-view images, dynamic scene videos, or a single image), we employ different scene reconstruction methods~\cite{kerbl3Dgaussians,wu2024-4dgs,smart2024splatt3r} to generate 3D Gaussian splats.
-These splats provide a detailed, differentiable representation of the scene, essential for accurate simulation.
-The material type and initial material properties inferred from the large visual foundation model are then assigned to the 3D Gaussian splats of the simulating object, ensuring that the simulation starts with realistic physical characteristics.
-To refine these parameters automatically, we use optical flow as guidance within the video diffusion framework, integrated with a differentiable Material Point Method (MPM). \lzm{Unlike render loss or SDS loss, which are limited to small and stable motions or computationally intensive, optical flow loss offers a memory-efficient alternative that effectively captures large and complex motions.} This enables our method to optimize the material properties to reflect the interactions modeled in the generated video, allowing for simulations that are not only visually plausible but also physically accurate.
+Our method leverages large pre-trained visual foundation models (\eg, GPT-4~\cite{achiam2023gpt}) to identify material types and initialize material parameters based on visual and text-based queries, ensuring that initial simulations are grounded in accurate material properties.
+Depending on the input type (\ie, multi-view images, dynamic scene videos, or a single image), we employ different scene reconstruction methods~\cite{kerbl3Dgaussians,wu2024-4dgs,smart2024splatt3r} to generate 3D Gaussian splats, providing a differentiable representation for simulation.
+The material type and initial material properties inferred from the large visual foundation model are then assigned to the 3D Gaussian splats of the simulated object, ensuring that the simulation starts with realistic physical characteristics.
+To refine these parameters automatically, we use optical flow as guidance within the video diffusion framework, integrated with a differentiable Material Point Method (MPM).
+Unlike render loss or SDS loss, which are limited to small and stable motions or are computationally intensive, optical flow loss offers a memory-efficient alternative that effectively captures large and complex motions.
+This enables our method to optimize the material properties to reflect the interactions modeled in the generated video, allowing for simulations that are not only visually plausible but also physically accurate.
 Our approach supports a diverse range of material behaviors, thus enhancing the flexibility and precision of simulations to represent real-world scenarios comprehensively.
 In summary, our contributions are as follows: \begin{itemize} \item We present a novel multi-modal approach to infer 3D Gaussian splats along with the material type and initial material parameters to ensure accurate initial simulation. \item We introduce the guidance of optical flow to optimize material parameters through video diffusion models and differentiable MPM. \item Extensive experiments show that our approach achieves physically realistic 4D dynamic scene simulations on both synthetic and real-world scenes. \end{itemize}